 Reducing Test-Taking Anxiety in Med School

-The path to practicing as a physician is filled with exams, from the Medical College Admissions Test to Step 3 of the medical licensing boards.
+The path to practicing as a physician is filled with exams, from Step 1 to shelf exams, Step 2, and beyond.
 They can be challenging hurdles to surpass, so it’s no wonder that these exams fill so many students with dread.
-If you are experiencing test-taking anxiety about any of these long multiple-choice exams, there are plenty of strategies that can help.
+If you are experiencing test-taking anxiety about any of these long multiple-choice exams, there are plenty of strategies that can help!

 Implement Individual Lifestyle Changes

 You likely already know that common anxiety reduction habits and behaviors revolve around healthy lifestyle practices, such as regular aerobic exercise, healthy meals and snacks, and a consistent sleep schedule.
-If you are already following these suggestions or can easily implement all of them at once, that’s great!
+If you’re already following these suggestions or can easily implement all of them at once, that’s great!

 Work on one habit at a time.
 By implementing one change at a time, you make the broad goal of a healthier lifestyle forming particular habits that are most helpful for you on a daily basis!